GianlucaFabiani/gianlucafabiani.github.io/_publications/2024-SoftComputing.md

 title: "On the accuracy of interpolation based on single-layer artificial neural networks with a focus on defeating the Runge phenomenon"
 collection: publications
 permalink: /publication/2024-SoftComputing
-excerpt: 'This paper is about the interpolation of functions on the interpolation accuracy of Random featured Neural Networks, with particular focus on the possibility to use random grids, even for functions presenting the Runge-Phenomenon.'
+excerpt: 'This paper is about the interpolation accuracy of Random featured Neural Networks, with particular focus on the possibility to use random grids, even for functions presenting the Runge-Phenomenon.'
 date: 2024-07-29
 venue: 'Soft Computing'
 paperurl: 'https://doi.org/10.1007/s00500-024-09918-2'